mbasagoitia/data-structures-and-algorithms-js/data-structures/README.md

 More familiar to web developers may be the document object model (DOM), which is a tree data structure.

-## JavaScript Built-In Data Structures
+## Built-In Data Structures in JavaScript

 - Arrays
 - Objects